Using the points layer#

 You can create a new viewer and add a set of points in one go using the napari.view_points() method, or if you already have an existing viewer, you can add points to it using viewer.add_points.
 The API of both methods is the same.
 In these examples we’ll mainly use add_points to overlay points onto on an existing image.

-Each data point can have annotations associated with it using the Points.properties dictionary.
-These properties can be used to set the face and border colors of the points.
+Each data point can have annotations associated with it using the Points.features table.
+These features can be used to set the face and border colors of the points.
 For example, when displaying points of different classes/types, one could automatically set the color of the individual points by their respective class/type.
-For more details on point properties, see Setting point border and face color with properties below or the Point annotation tutorial.
+For more details on point features, see Setting point border and face color with features below or the Point annotation tutorial.

 In this example, we will overlay some points on the image of an astronaut: